raas-dev/configent/README.md

 ⚠️: Alias `n` mounts the current directory as writable inside the container, where as `nixery` mounts the current directory as read-only.

-💡: Use alias `nixery` for binaries not wanted installed on the host, such as various command-line security tools, or for binaries not available on AArch64.
+💡: Use aliases for binaries not wanted installed on the host, such as various command-line security tools, and for binaries that are not available on AArch64.

 ## 🔨 Development